mikavilpas/yazi.nvim/documentation/for-developers/developing.md

    -- this file is /Users/mikavilpas/.config/nvim/lua/plugins/my-file-manager.lua
    ---@type LazySpec
    return {
-     ---@type LazyPlugin
      {
-       -- uncomment the one you want to use when you want to use the stable version -- stable, from Github
-       -- "mikavilpas/yazi.nvim",
+       "mikavilpas/yazi.nvim",
        -- if you want to use a specific branch, tag, or commit, you can specify it too

-       -- development, from local directory
-       dir = "~/git/yazi.nvim/",
+       -- for development, load from local directory dir = "~/git/yazi.nvim/",
-       dependencies = {
-         "nvim-lua/plenary.nvim",
-       },
        -- (...
 Many more settings)
      }
    }
    ```

+4. When you finish your development session, you can switch back to the stable
+   version by commenting the `dir` setting from the plugin specification.

 An example can be found
 [here](https://github.com/mikavilpas/dotfiles/blob/75e070ce6ac45b7ed8ac4c818f77abadbdd4b152/.config/nvim/lua/plugins/my-file-manager.lua?plain=1#L9).